danny-avila/LibreChat/docs/features/plugins/azure_ai_search.md

 ### Required

-To get started, you need to get a Azure Cognitive Search endpoint URL, index name, and a API Key.
+To get started, you need to get a Azure AI Search endpoint URL, index name, and a API Key.
 You can then define these as follows in your `.env` file:

 ```env
 AZURE_AI_SEARCH_SERVICE_ENDPOINT="..."